kirilllzaitsev/vision_mtl/README.md

 Qualitatively, for a random sample from the validation set:
 ![NYUv2 prediction](assets/nyuv2_sample_preds.png)

-Contrary to the previous case, the best performance on NYUv2 is achieved by the hard parameter sharing models with and without pretraining, as both models arrived at numbers with negligible difference.
+Contrary to the previous case, the best performance on NYUv2 is achieved by the hard parameter sharing models with and without pretraining, as both models arrived at numbers with negligible differences.
 MTAN is the runner-up with a substantial drop in the metrics related to depth estimation.
 Since it was also worse in the MAE for Cityscapes, balancing out segmentation and depth, e.g., via loss weighting, could lead to an improvement.
 The HS network trained with tuned loss weights performs better than the vanilla one which is in line with the results on Cityscapes.

 ## Summary

-Overall, the results show that the simplest approach - hard parameter sharing - is competitive with more complex models, although it is not flexible enough to achieve the best performance consistently across different datasets.
-Usage of pretrained weights helps to improve the performance of the model, but the effect could be diminished by the domain drift between the pretraining and the target dataset (e.g., Imagenet vs NYUv2).
-Hyperparameter tuning of the loss weights could be a viable strategy to improve the performance, but the optimization objective should be carefully chosen to account for multiple tasks.
+Overall, the results show that the simplest approach - hard parameter sharing - is competitive with more complex models.
+However, it is not flexible enough to achieve the best performance consistently across different datasets.
+The usage of pretrained weights helps to improve the performance of the model, but the effect could be diminished by the domain drift between the pretraining and the target dataset (e.g., Imagenet vs NYUv2).
+Hyperparameter tuning of the loss weights could be a viable strategy to improve performance, but the optimization objective should be carefully chosen to account for multiple tasks.

-Soft parameter sharing, aiming to offer better generalization than hard parameter sharing, does not show a clear advantage, which could be due to the fact that its default configuration is suboptimal for the chosen cases.
-The MTAN model, which is the most complex out of the three, shows promising results, but similar to the soft parameter sharing model, it requires tuning of the subnetworks and more fine-grained task balancing to achieve the best performance.
+Soft parameter sharing, aiming to offer better generalization than hard parameter sharing, does not show a clear advantage, which could be because its default configuration is suboptimal for the chosen cases.
+The MTAN model, which is the most complex of the three, shows promising results.
+However, similar to the soft parameter sharing model, it requires tuning of the subnetworks and more fine-grained task balancing to achieve the best performance.

 ## References